Helmholtz-UFZ/saqc/docs/Customizations.md

 ### Example
 The function [`flagRange`](saqc/funcs/functions.py) provides a simple, yet complete implementation of a quality check routine.
-You might want to look into its implementation before you start writing your own.
+You might want to look into its implementation as a reference for your own.

 ## Custom flagging schemes